 - A PDU Session provides access to one and only one 5G-LAN group

-- A dedicated SMF is responsible for all the PDU Sessions for communication of a certain 5G-LAN group.
+- A dedicated SMF is responsible for all the PDU Sessions for communication of a certain 5G-LAN group and SMF selection is described in clause 6.3.2.

-Editor's note: Whether and how the above bullet needs to be updated due to eSBA is FFS.

 Editor's note: Whether there are impacts to SMF selection to select this dedicated SMF is FFS.

-NOTE: Having a dedicated SMF serving a 5G-LAN group does not contradict that redundancy solutions can be used to achieve high availability.
+NOTE: Having a dedicated SMF serving a 5G-LAN group does not contradict that redundancy solutions e.g. SMF Set or SMF Service Set can be used to achieve high availability.

 - A DNN is associated with a 5G-LAN group